ProjectEvergreen/greenwood/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

 ## Overview
 Greenwood is a modern and performant static site generator supporting Web Component based development.
-For more information about how to get started, lookup our docs, or learn more about the project, please visit our [website](https://www.greenwoodjs.io/).
+For more information about how to get started, read our docs, or learn more about the project and how it works, please visit our [website](https://www.greenwoodjs.io/).

 Features:
 - ⚡ No bundle development.
 Pages are built on the fly.